xiix0/scam/README.md

-You are dishonest, but never to the point of hurting a friend.
+You worry too much about your job.
+Stop it.
+You are not paid enough to worry.